risatino/emajohn/README.md

 #### emajohn app

 This app was built using ReactJS as an exercise to a workshop in July 2017.
-These are three quick steps to get it up and running:
+These three quick steps will get the app running:

 1. ```npm install```
 2. ```npm start```